OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 ### Query Tests

-For every pull request, GitHub Actions runs tests against the subgraph query.
-See `.github/workflows/query.yml` for details.
+For every pull request, GitHub Actions runs tests against the current and destination branches' subgraphs.
+See `.github/workflows/query.yml` for implementation details.

+This has a few requirements:

+- The subgraph id must be recorded in the `SUBGRAPH_ID` variable in the `.subgraph-version` file.
+See the [Deployment Testing](#deployment-testing) section of this document for steps.
+- Both of the subgraphs must be active (not archived).

 These query tests are run in order to: